coreos/docs/fleet/launching-containers-fleet.md

-# Launching Containers with fleet
+# Launching containers with fleet

 `fleet` is a cluster manager that controls `systemd` at the cluster level.
 To run your services in the cluster, you must submit regular systemd units combined with a few [fleet-specific properties]({{site.baseurl}}/docs/launching-containers/launching/fleet-unit-files/).